Oakes Angier Ames: Business

-In 1863, Oakes’ Angiers grandfather, Oliver Ames Sr. (1779-1863), passed away leaving the Oliver Ames and Sons Company and all private property to the remaining Ames family members of Easton, MA.
+In 1863, Oakes Angier Ames's grandfather, Oliver Ames Sr. (1779-1863), passed away leaving the Oliver Ames and Sons Company and all private property to the remaining Ames family members of Easton, Massachusetts.
 To his three grandsons, Oakes Angier, Oliver and Frederick Lothrop Ames, he bequeathed one-third of the Company interest divided equally, thus making them partners.
-His other grandson, Frank Morton Ames, became prosperous in his own right as President of the Kingsley Iron and Machine Company of Canton, MA.
+His other grandson, Frank Morton Ames, became prosperous in his own right as President of the Kingsley Iron and Machine Company of Canton, Massachusetts.
 In the midst of the Civil War, the three grandsons of Oliver Ames worked together to maintain and expand the already thriving family business.
 Oliver became involved in business ventures relating to the Company outside of Easton, MA.
 Frederick was treasurer and secretary.
 Oakes Angier was supervisor, general manager, and then President from 1877 until his death.
 By that time the Company was producing approximately 117,500 dozen shovels per year, with 500 men working 10hr work days.

 While supervisor, he obtained an antrim patent in 1863 for his welding furnace designed to balance the temperatures needed to weld a shovel blade and the strap.

 In 1873, he and his brother Frank Morton Ames purchased what would become the Southside and Estelle Plantations in Jefferson Parish, Louisiana, for $180,000.The plantations were known at the time to be quite cutting edge in the methods of harvesting sugar and transporting the finished product.
 60,000 to 70,000 pounds of sugar were produced a day.
 His time spent in Cuba as a young man may have influenced his interest in owning a sugar plantation.

 In 1879, while President of the Company, he helped finance 50% of the cost for a church in the center of Easton.
 The cost was $1,400.
 Originally a Methodist church, the new denomination was affiliated with the Swedish Evangelical Covenant Church.
 Prior to the purchase of the new church, the growing number of Swedish immigrants who worked in the Company had to practice their religion in various private homes.
 Oakes Angier also lent the use of a hall on Main Street to the Swedish for services.
 Assistance in providing a place of worship was consistent with the Ames family tradition.
 They also had a chapel built on Pond St. for the Irish workforce.